KJHJason/Cultured-Downloader/README.md

     - Pixiv Fanbox example: "https://www.fanbox.cc/@creator_name/posts"

 ## Usage Notes

-1. **This program is meant for personal use and to save time downloading images from pixiv Fanbox and Fantia manually.
-Please do not use this program and break any of Fantia's or pixiv Fanbox's Terms of Service/Terms of Use.**
+1. **This program is meant for personal use and to save time downloading images from the various platforms manually.
+Please do not use this program and break any of the platform's Terms of Service/Terms of Use.**

-2. If you feel unsafe signing in to this program with your accounts, you can proceed as a guest.
-However, you might not be able to download posts that requires a membership.
+2. If you feel unsafe entering your session cookie information to the program, you can proceed as a guest.
+However, you may be rate-limited or may not be able to download posts that requires a membership.

-3. The cookies saved will be encrypted and stored in the configs folder.
-However, please do not share any data with anyone as they may still be able to decrypt the encrypted cookies if you have shared the key file as well.
+3. Sensitive data like your session cookie can be encrypted at rest by providing a master password.
+However, please do not share any data with anyone as they may still be able to decrypt the encrypted sensitive files if you have shared your master password.
-   * If you have saved your key on Cultured Downloader API, you *should* be fine but it still not recommended to share your data with anyone as they might be able to decrypt the encrypted cookies and hijack your account.
+    - Note: The program uses [XChaCha20-Poly1305](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-xchacha-03) encryption to encrypt the sensitive data.

-4. If the website design has been changed, you can expect this program to break if it is not maintained/updated.
+4. If the platform's frontend design or API has been changed, you can expect this program to break if it is not maintained/updated.
 In this case, please raise an issue and I will take it a look at it and hopefully fix it as soon as possible.

 ## FAQ

+*WIP
 1. Does this work on other OS platforms such as macOS and Linux?
     * This program has only been tested on Windows and Linux (Ubuntu).
 However, it should work on other Linux distros and macOS as well.

 ## Final Notes

 1. Please remember that this was meant to be a mini-project which is meant to be used for personal use.
 2. I am still an amateur in programming so if there is a bug, you can raise an issue and I will do my best to fix it.
 Otherwise, you can fork this repository and make a pull request to fix the bug if you would like to do so.
 3. If you would like to improve on this program, you can fork this repository and do the necessary changes and make a pull request.
 I will then review it and merge it I feel that it is a good contribution.